 I always pause for a second when people ask me what I do, because it really does depend on the day of the week.
 Truthfully, that's exactly how I like it.
 I need variety and I crave new experiences.
-I’m definitely a singer and a musician 24/7, but sometimes I’m a writer and producer, sometimes I’m and actor and voice over artist, and more and more I'm acting as an interviewer.
-Then other times, I’m a sort of an entertainment coordinator and strategist.
+I’m definitely a singer and a musician 24/7, but sometimes I’m a writer and producer, sometimes I’m and actor and voice over artist, and more and more, I'm a video producer and interviewer.
+Then other times, I’m a sort of an entertainment coordinator and strategist., producing project for other people and themed events.

 For over 20 years, I’ve made music.
-For the first 10 years, as part 3 singer front line of the Sly inspired, funk/rock group, D'Tripp.
-For the last 10 years, I’ve done so predominantly as a solo artist and as the lead singer of the band Screaming Headless Torsos up until my departure from the group earlier this year.
+For the first 10 years, as part of the three singer front line of D'Tripp, the Sly inspired, funk/rock group that was my passion project in New York City.
+For the last 10 years, I’ve worked predominantly as a solo artist and as the lead singer of the band Screaming Headless Torsos up until my departure from the group in 2017.

-I’ve released solo records under my name and Houseofreedom and been featured on many collaborations with other artists like Moby, DJ Lenny Fontana, DJ Shato & Rockseek and Troker to name a few.
-I’ve built a career creating music and telling stories of different kinds through song, voice over, commercials, cartoons, video games, and theater.
+I’ve released solo records under my name and Houseofreedom and been featured on many collaborations with other artists like Moby, DJ Lenny Fontana, DJ Shato & Rockseek and Troker, Radical Thought Resistance, NightCaller, and Hey Tu to name a few.
+My career has been built creating stories of different kinds through song, voice over, commercials, cartoons, video games, and theater.
 By virtue of moving to New York over two decades ago, I’ve been able to do what I do with some of the most talented musicians and artists in the world.
 That’s the other thing I do, I play well with others.
 I’m not so good at doing it by myself.
-Get me in a room of talented people with a vision and my question is: what story are we telling today and how are we telling it ?
-Then I get excited, then the juices start flowing and my work begins.
+Get me in a room of talented people with a vision and then I get excited, then the juices start flowing and my work begins.
+"What' story are we telling and how are we going to do it?"
 So what now?
 Well.... now I want to do something in television.
 More to come on that later.
 I promise.

 D'tripp, New York City, circa 1997